Willamette Zone

 Was last stocked with 1,250 hatchery rainbow trout on April 1.

-The fishing dock has been replaced, and the Cascade Family Flyfishers have removed aquatic vegetation and blackberry around the pond to improve access and angling success.
+The fishing dock has been replaced, and the Cascade Family Flyfishers have removed aquatic vegetation and blackberries around the pond to improve access and angling success.
 Cottage Grove Pond is open to year-round fishing and is accessible from the asphalt pathway behind the truck scales on Row River Rd.
 In addition to fishing, these ponds also offer wildlife viewing opportunities.
-Last updated 6/1/2026.
+Last updated 6/15/26.

 SALMON CREEK: Trout

-Will be stocked the week of June 1st and again the week of June 22nd with hatchery rainbow trout.
+Was stocked the first week of June and will be stocked again the week of June 22nd with 800 hatchery rainbow trout.

 SALT CREEK: Trout